RefactoringCombos/ArlosCommitNotation/README.md

 2. It's easy to see the possible side effects of small chunks of code.
 3. It's easy to code review, so you are likely to get good reviews.

-Therefore, we treat any feature or bug fix as high risk if it changes more than 8 LoC in one commit.
+Therefore, we treat any feature or bug fix as high risk if it changes more than 8 lines of code in one commit.
 This includes test changes.

 One good approach to enable small features is to refactor until the feature change is easy, then add it.
 Then add the feature one piece at a time, with a test for each.